 The research is clear: being and interacting positively with animals is good for us humans – physically, emotionally, cognitively and socially.
 As a part of our series, Why Horses, this article provides a brief overview of some of this human animal bond research.

 I receive a huge volume of inquiries from people looking for trainers, practitioners and certification programs in the Equine Facilitated Wellness and Animal Assisted therapy field.
 How do you find a program that is physically and emotionally safe for all involved – two and four legged?
 In a largely unregulated field there are many different options and lots to think about – whether you are looking for a training program or a counsellor.
 This article explores these questions including a case study highlighting different approaches and a list of key questions to ask potential service providers.

-Do you have questions about equine therapy?
+Do you have questions about equine or animal assisted therapy?
 Wondering if it is the career for you?
 Not sure where to start, who to train with, or how to get certified?
 We have the answers to these and many other frequently asked questions within this series!